-Larry Page-backed asteroid mining company launches cube-sat with experimental water detection tech
+Larry Page-backed asteroid mining company launches CubeSat with experimental water detection tech

 The key technology being tested during this flight is the mid-wave infrared imager, the company said.
 It’s a commercial sensor that collects pixel-level data using integrated custom optics to become the first MWIR instrument used in space.
 The sensor technology is at the heart of the company’s plans to develop high-powered water detection technology, which will be used in the next phase of the company’s Arkyd platform.

-Arkyd-6 will also test other technologies including power generation, altitude determination, instrument operation and two-way communication.
+Arkyd-6 will also test other technologies, including power generation, altitude determination, instrument operation and two-way communication.

 The craft itself is autonomous, but will be monitored by Planetary Resources’ mission control to ensure that everything is working correctly.